RoshanakBehrouz/RL/README.md

   - **Q-learning Agent:** Learns from experience using the Q-learning algorithm to improve its actions over time.
 - **Interactive App:** Includes a Streamlit web app for stepping through episodes and visualizing the agent's decisions.

-## Educational Purpose
-This project is designed to help students understand how RL agents can interact with environments and how LLMs can be used to guide or enhance decision-making.
-The code is kept minimal and well-commented for easy learning and experimentation.

 ## How to Run